 – My husband notes that I would be remiss if I didn’t mention RockCreek in this list, but I admit that I have never been (he went for a work gathering).
 The menu is predominantly seafood, so if you’re on the hunt for an amazing meal “de la mer” you should make a point to visit RockCreek.

-– While we’re on the topic of James Beard award-winners, I have to suggest Southern food restaurant Junebaby; it’s exactly where comfort food and an elevated touch intersect.
+– I have to suggest Southern food restaurant Junebaby; it’s exactly where comfort food and an elevated touch intersect.
 Their menu format mostly stays the same with seasonal changes as well as dinner specials throughout the week (Wednesday: Turkey Leg, Thursday: Mac & Cheese, Friday: Brisket, Saturday: BBQ Plate, Sunday: Fried Chicken).
-Top Tip: I will warn you that (a) the restaurant is very popular, (b) the space is small, and (c) the Fried Chicken WILL sell out super quickly on Sunday evening so if you’re interested in ordering it, arrive early and sidle up to the bar for drinks/appetizers while you wait.
+Top Tip: FAIR WARNING that (a) the restaurant is very popular, (b) the space is small, and (c) the Fried Chicken WILL sell out super quickly on Sunday evening so if you’re interested in ordering it, arrive early and sidle up to the bar for drinks / appetizers while you wait.

 – And since we’re talking about fried chicken, we have some other local favorites that you should check out: if you like Nashville Hot Chicken, Sisters & Brothers is where it’s at!
-This tiny spot is intentionally dive-y and the location is a bit remote being in Seattle’s Georgetown neighborhood, but absolutely worth the trek.
-Nate’s Wings and Waffles is a great option (the chicken breading is SOOO flavorful!) and Ezell’s Famous Chicken is an excellent grab-and-go local chain that’s perfect for a picnic!
+This tiny spot is intentionally dive-y and the location is a bit remote, but absolutely worth the trek.
+Ezell’s Famous Chicken is an excellent grab-and-go local chain that’s perfect for a picnic!

-– Our favorite BBQ in the city is WoodShop, which started as a food truck and did so brilliantly that they were able to open a restaurant as well!
+– Our favorite BBQ in the city is WoodShop, which started as a food truck and did so brilliantly that they were able to open a restaurant location as well!
 The BBQ style is a balanced “little bit of everything” (Texas, Carolina, Kentucky…) so it’s smoky, sweet and tangy all at the same time and the meat is always SO tender that it melts in your mouth.
+My favorite is the pulled pork and my husband raves about the brisket (read: you can’t go wrong!).

 – If you’re into specialty meats, you’ve gotta try Tat’s Deli in Pioneer Square… the line is often long, but definitely worth the wait (order the Cheesesteak — you’re welcome).